Noa-Tyk/Speech-Controlled-3D-Hand/README.md

 run the line: `python verification_model.py` on the anaconda prompt

 **there are 3 options when running the code:**
-1) Press '1' - "Record audio for training" - To record new people and add them to the train-set.<br/>
+1) Press '1' - "Record audio for training" - To record new people and add them to the train-set.<br/> At first you should type your name and press 'Enter', and then to choose the input device number from the list that will appear on the screen.
+Again, after you type the input device number, press 'Enter' to move on.
+Right after you choose your input device a recoring will start.
+Before each recording you will be asked again to choose input device.<br/>
 we suggest that the user will be called **user** in those recordings.<br/>
 There will be 10 recordings per speaker- one for each preset of a hand movement.<br/>
 Notice that each one of the 10 recordings will include the sentence "okay hand *keyword*" multiple times.
 In other words, for every recording you should say the phrase "okay hand *keyword*" for multiple times (until the recording is over) with the same keyword, where *keyword* means a keyword from the list, so that for each recording you use a different keyword from the list.<br/>
 If the user regularly has specific people in his daily environment, we suggest he should record them as well for better speaker verification results.
-2) Press '2' - "Record audio for testing" - To record a test recording.<br/> There can only be one test recording and it will automatically change to the latest one recorded.
+2) Press '2' - "Record audio for testing" - To record a test recording.<br/> You would only need to type your input device, and the recording will start right away.
+There can only be one test recording and it will automatically change to the latest one recorded.
 You can use it to check the speaker verification algorithm.
 The `main.py` and `main_for_hand.py` scripts replace the test recording too after running them, so we recommend recording new test recording for each time you wamt to check its effectiveness.
 3) Press '3' - "Check similarity" - To check the similarity of the test recording with each one of the people on the train-set. calculates and then returns a histogram of the similarity precentage for the test with each one of the people on the train-set.

 ## Run The Program